207,600 km2 is the territory of the Republic of Belarus (84th largest country in the world and 13th in Europe).

 Belarus is the world’s first country to legalize cryptocurrency.
 The Belarusian President signed the corresponding decree on 21 December 2017.

-Belarus ranked 18th among 166 states on the Sustainable Development Goals Index (SDG Index), according to the Sustainable Development Report 2020: The Sustainable Development Goals and Covid-19.
+Belarus ranked 34th among 166 states on the Sustainable Development Goals Index (SDG Index), according to the Sustainable Development Report 2023.

 Belarus ranks 26th among 234 states and autonomous territories in the number of bilateral investment agreements (according to UNCTAD).

-Belarus ranks 32nd among 189 states on the Education Index (the latest report was published in 2019).
+Belarus ranks 47th among 191 states on the United Nations Development Programme: Education Index 2022.

 Belarus ranked 55th on the Environmental Performance Index 2022.